TeaCI/drone-docs/content/usage/overview.md

 # Hooks

-Once activated, every commit and pull request automatically send a hook from your version control system (ie GitHub) to Drone.
-These hooks instruct Drone to execute a new build.
+Once activated, every commit and pull request automatically send a hook from your version control system (ie GitHub) to Tea CI.
+These hooks instruct Tea CI to execute a new build.

-When Drone receives a hook it fetches the `.drone.yml` from your repository and uses this as a blueprint for build execution.
+When Tea CI receives a hook it fetches the `.drone.yml` from your repository and uses this as a blueprint for build execution.
 For the purposes of this tutorial let's assume your repository uses the following configuration:

 ```yaml
 ---